Threat Intelligence and Cake - The Tenuous Link

-- If it's not, threat-intel (short form TI) should be on your must-have-cybersecurity-product list.
+- If it's not already up there, threat intel (TI) should be put on your must-have-cybersecurity-product list.

-- The right kind of threat-intel can significantly increase your cybersecurity posture.
+- The right kind of threat intel can significantly improve your cybersecurity posture.

-I spoke to Tushar Vartak, a leading Middle Eastern bank's CISO on how he sourced threat intelligence feeds and how he uses threat-intel to stay a step ahead of cyber criminals.
+I spoke to Tushar Vartak, a leading Middle Eastern bank's CISO on how he sources threat intelligence feeds and how he uses threat intel to stay a step ahead of cyber criminals.
 It's available here.

-Threat intelligence is not well understood and unsurprisingly, the market takes advantage and flogs painted paper as gold wafers.
-In this blog, I unravel some mysteries of threat-intel and cover the below key topics.
+Threat intelligence is not well-understood and unsurprisingly, the market takes advantage and flogs painted paper as gold wafers.
+In this blog, I unravel some mysteries of TI and cover the below key topics.

 - Explain threat intelligence to anyone!